 Andrew Rae, Board Chair

-Andrew Rae was elected as Board Chair to KOSD in 2011 for a three year term.
+Andrew Rae was elected as Board Chair to KOSD in 2014 for a three year term.
 He lived and worked in Mae La Oon, a Karen refugee camp on the Thai/Burma border from 2008 to 2009.
 While in the camp, Andrew taught as an English Language Instructor for The Northern Karen Junior College (NKJC) and also served as a Program Manager and Instructor for the participatory photography-based Record of Truth program (ROT).
-He has been a very active KOSD Board Chair since 2011.

 Ta Aye Wha, Board Member